ThudSoundEffect/ThudStick/README.md

 - Choose which trigger mode you want the L and R buttons to be in using the process outlined in the PHOB calibration guide
 - Enjoy your controller

+### Contact
+Message me if you have any questions or ideas for controllers I could help with.
+Discord: thudsoundeffect